Who were the Denisovans, archaic humans who lived in Asia and went extinct around 30,000 years ago?

 Denisovan specimens

-As of 2022, researchers have identified eight small and highly fragmented fossils as Denisovans based on their DNA, according to a 2021 study in the journal Nature Ecology & Evolution.
-All eight fossils were discovered at Denisova Cave.
+Scientists have only a handful of Denisovan fossils.
+Researchers have identified eight small and highly fragmented Denisova Cave fossils as Denisovans based on their DNA.
 They include three molars; a bone chip from a long arm or leg bone; three bone slivers; and a fragment of a finger bone, the lone fossil to yield enough DNA for whole-genome sequencing.

 Scientists have also discovered other Denisovan fossils that held proteins the researchers knew were Denisovan based on prior DNA research on the extinct lineage.
-These fossils include a jawbone from a holy site in China and a molar from a cave in Laos.
+These fossils include a jawbone from the Tibetan Plateau, a molar from a cave in Laos and a jawbone from Taiwan.
 A rib fragment found in Baishiya Karst Cave on the Tibetan Plateau also belonged to a Denisovan, according to an analysis of the bone's ancient proteins.
-This bone was dated to around 32,000 to 48,000 years ago, making it one of the most recent Denisovans on record, according to a 2024 study published in Nature.
+This bone was dated to around 32,000 to 48,000 years ago, making it one of the most recent Denisovans on record.

 The more evidence of the Denisovans that scientists recover, "particularly from specimens yielding both DNA and morphological evidence, the higher the chances that we will be able to put additional, already known fossils in this group," Harvati said.
 "Paleoanthropologists these days are very mindful of potential genetic evidence while excavating, so the chances of recovering more such evidence are better than ever."